 - people wish to be added to EPA mailing lists for regular bulletins and newsletters

 - applications are submitted to EPA as a part of our recruitment processes.

 EPA will only collect personal information by lawful and fair means, and only such information as is necessary or desirable to perform its functions in accordance with the principles laid out in the EP Act and consistent with the PDP Act (and any exemptions thereto).

 Sometimes the collection will involve indirect collection, that is, the collection from another source, for example, from another agency such as Victoria Police.

 As a law enforcement agency, it will not always be possible for EPA to tell people that personal information is being collected about them, which the PDP Act normally requires.

 EPA is exempt from this requirement where collection is in relation to its law enforcement functions.

 Use and disclosure of personal information

-With specific exceptions, the IP Act provides that personal information must not be used or disclosed other than for the primary purpose of its collection.
+With specific exceptions, the PDP Act provides that personal information must not be used or disclosed other than for the primary purpose of its collection.

 In some circumstances personal information collected for one reason may also be used for another reason.
-The IP Act recognises this and provides exemptions in situations where this is necessary.
+The PDP Act recognises this and provides exemptions in situations where this is necessary.